-This is better than other composting methods, where water will escape in the air or drain into the ground.
+This is better than other composting methods, where water will escape into the air or drain into the ground.

 7. The end product has increased beneficial microbes

 The bokashi bran contains beneficial microbes.
-These microbes help improve the fertility of your soil and inhibit harmful pathogen.
+These microbes help improve the fertility of your soil and inhibit harmful pathogens.

 Your finished bokashi compost is going to have all those beneficial microbes.

-8. You decide how much you want you to make
+8. You decide how much you want to make

-You don't need to fill the bokashi bin to the top and you stop when you want to.
+You don't need to fill the bokashi bin to the top.
+You stop when you want to.